irushahm/azure-webapp-deployment/Readme.md

-# Deploy Web App Container in Azure Container App
+# Deploy Web App Container in Azure Container App using GitHub Actions 🚀

 This GitHub Action automates the deployment of a web application container to an Azure Container App.